08 Mar 5 Things to Know Before Building a Modular Home

 Here are some things you should do before you meet with a modular home builder.
 Once you’ve done your advanced preparation, you can move forward with confidence.

 #1 – Understand the Modular Home Building Process

-The word ‘modular’ means: “constructed with standardized units or measurements.”
-Rather than build various sections of the house on-site, they are constructed inside a manufacturing facility and shipped to the building location.
+The word ‘modular’ means, “constructed with standardized units or measurements.”
+Rather than build various sections of the house on-site, construction occurs inside a manufacturing facility and the home ships to the building location.
 So, instead of receiving a load of raw lumber at your building site, you might receive walls or even whole rooms.
 Often, the home arrives 90% complete to the building site.